tobi-laa/embedded-valkey/README.md

 The problem is the same as on MacOS.
 You need a binary that doesn't require the libssl library or you need to provide that library.
 If you are running the app on your host you can install the needed package using your package manager.
-Such as with apt-get (sudo apt-get install libssl1.0.0 libssl-dev).
+Such as with apt-get (sudo apt-get install openssl).
 If you are running this inside a docker image you'll need to make sure the library is available inside the image.

 ## Setting up a cluster